mizginstlm/table/README.md

 # table
 I made a few table to practice
-Here is just 2 tables in react files type.
+There are just 2 tables in react file type.
 I uploaded just Js and Css files.